emmajanedrews/base-template/_posts/2018-04-03-rare-investment-opportunity-near-disneyland.md

 **You’ll love the custom built-in entertainment center, as well as the beautiful, open kitchen.** Any home chef would love to cook here day in and day out.

 The master bedroom features a king-size bed, great color scheme, and walk-in closet.
-The master bathroom has custom tiles, shower, and granite countertops.&nbsp;
+The master bathroom has custom tiles, shower, and granite countertops.

 The hall bathroom is Finding Nemo-themed, there is a princess-themed room, and there is a Cars-themed room for the boys.